timsheehan/SensisWrap/readme.md

 What is Sensis?
 ===================
-The Sensis® Business Search API provides a valuable service for developers seeking a business search API solution for Yellow Pages® and White Pages® business listings and advertising content.
+The Sensisï¿½ Business Search API provides a valuable service for developers seeking a business search API solution for Yellow Pagesï¿½ and White Pagesï¿½ business listings and advertising content.

 [Sign up for a Sensis API key - FREE!](http://developers.sensis.com.au)

 CHANGELOG